Astra-mod/pirates/README.md

 `ignoreNodeModules`, if true, any file in a `node_modules` folder wont be hooked (the matcher also wont be called), if false, then the matcher will be called for any files in `node_modules` (defaults to true).

+As for the custom prehook property, you will get passed a filename, you can then return a pretranspiled version of that module as a string.

 ## Projects that use Pirates